-- For all toll rates, use our online Toll Rate Calculator.
+- For MDTA toll rates, use our online Toll Rate Calculator.

-- Consider the Intercounty Connector (ICC)/MD 200 and the I-95 Express Toll Lanes (ETL) in Baltimore in your travels.
+- Consider the Intercounty Connector (ICC)/MD 200 in getting to BWI Airport.

 Please use caution, reduce speeds and increase following distances when traveling on wet/icy roads.
-Lights On = Wipers On.
-Kindly remember our toll collectors and turn off wipers when paying your toll.
+Turn on your lights to increase your visibility.

 - Cell phone and car charger